iExecBlockchainComputing/documentation-tools/overview/use-case-demo/web3messaging.md

 **Web3Mail**: Privacy-preserving email communications for Web3 users

-**Web3Telegram**: Our new solution extending private messaging capabilities via Telegram
+**Web3Telegram**: A new solution extending private messaging to Telegram, while protecting the user's chat ID.

 **Try the demo:**